 Cybercriminals are Taking Advantage of WFH Vulnerabilities

-The professional cybercrime and state sponsored groups find these times a fertile ground for their operations by using all work from home cyber security vulnerabilities.
-Since these work from home policies present an even greater risk of hardware attacks, organizations need to be more aware of physical layer security.
+The professional cybercrime and state sponsored groups find these times a fertile ground for their operations by using all work from home (WFH) cyber security vulnerabilities.
+With remote work policies introducing greater risks of hardware-based attacks, organizations must prioritize physical layer security to mitigate these threats.